 What Does Muscle Mass Do For Your Health?

-Along with boosting your metabolic rate, muscle building through strength training may help to increase insulin sensitivity, which can support your overall metabolic health.
+Along with boosting your metabolic rate, muscle growth through strength training may help to increase insulin sensitivity, which can support your overall metabolic health.
 Increased muscle can also support metabolic health by helping to support healthy blood pressure levels.

 Muscle Groups in the Lower Body